-“During this Year of Service, we will have opportunities to learn a theology of service as well as learn about opportunities to serve others right now.
+“During this Year of Service, we will have opportunities to learn a theology of service and learn about opportunities to serve others right now.
 I urge all congregations to participate in training and get to know your parish – the neighborhood outside the church’s walls.
 Because your neighborhood is your parish.” – Bishop Susan Brown Snook, 49th Diocesan Convention

-When asked what the greatest command in Scripture was, Jesus said that it was to love God with every fiber of our being but that the second greatest command was of equal importance—to care for our neighbors, in the same way, we care for ourselves (Matthew 22:37).
-Serving our neighbors is a demonstration of our love for them.
-In the 2023 Year of Service, members of the diocese will commit to getting to know our neighbors, serving our neighbors, and, by doing so, loving our neighbors as a demonstration of how much God loves them.
+When asked what the greatest command in Scripture was, Jesus said that it was to love God with every fiber of our being but that the second greatest command was of equal importance—to care for our neighbors in the same way we care for ourselves (Matthew 22:37).
+Serving with and for our neighbors is a demonstration of our love for them.
+During the 2023 Year of Service, members of the diocese will commit to getting to know our neighbors, serving our neighbors, and, by doing so, loving our neighbors as a demonstration of how much God loves them.

 Learning about Service – Before Lent

-The diocese is hosting four webinars on the theology and practice of service on Wednesdays from 6:00pm to 7:00pm.
-Here is the schedule:
+The diocese hosted four webinars on theology and practice of service.
+Please find the recorded webinars below:

 Week 1—Jan.
 18: Theology of Service Part 1 – Bishop Susan Brown Snook

 Week 2—Jan.
 25: Theology of Service Part 2 – Bishop Susan Brown Snook

 Week 3—Feb.
 1: Serving Refugees & Immigrants – Ms. Rachel Ambasing

 Week 4—Feb.
 8: Caring for Creation – Ms. Adrienne Elliott